Matuku Moana

 2025 Interior Awards Finalist - Residential Category

-2025 Shortlist Te Kāhui Whaihanga New Zealand Institute of Architect’s Local Award in the Waikato & Bay of Plenty regions
+2025 Te Kāhui Whaihanga New Zealand Institute of Architect’s Local Award (Waikato & Bay of Plenty) - Resene Colour Award

 Photographer—David Straight